 Take a free walking tour

 Novi Sad has jumped into the free walking tour fray gripping all of Europe and offering its very own donation-based tour.
-It starts by the National Theatre and ends at the fortress, truly showing you each and every highlight of Novi Sad in a few short hours.
+It starts by the National Theatre and ends at the fortress, truly showing you each and every highlight of Novi Sad’s things to do in a few short hours.

 Admire the colorful buildings